 This medicine contains 573 mg of alcohol (ethanol) in each solvent vial.
 The amount in the dose of this medicine is equivalent to less than 11 ml beer or 5 ml wine.
 The small amount of alcohol in this medicine will not have any noticeable effects.
 If you are addicted to alcohol, have liver disease or epilepsy, talk to your doctor or pharmacist before taking this medicine.

+JEVTANA contains polysorbate 80 (E 433)

+This medicine contains 1.56 g of polysorbate 80 in each 60 mg vial of concentrate which is equivalent to 1.04 g/mL.
+Polysorbates may cause allergic reactions.
+Tell your doctor if you have any known allergies.
+Polysorbates can have an effect on your heart and blood circulation (e.g., irregular or abnormal heartbeat, or low blood pressure).

 How to use JEVTANA